Packages overview

 Package version status

 Every package version in CodeArtifact has a status that describes the current state and availability of the package version.
-You can change the package version status using both the AWS CLI and the console.
+You can change the package version status in the AWS CLI and SDK.
 For more information, see Update package version status.

 The following are possible values for package version status: